Vietnam.vn - Nền tảng quảng bá Việt Nam

 Faced with a growing backlash against green initiatives, some developed countries have softened their net-zero emissions pledges.
 Meanwhile, major developing countries such as China, India and Indonesia continue to invest in coal-fired projects, casting doubt on their commitment to decarbonizing the energy system.

-Climate change policy setbacks are inevitable as governments may initially be too ambitious in their transition to a decarbonised economy without taking into account the immediate impacts on some segments of the population.
+Climate change policy setbacks are inevitable as governments may initially be too optimistic about the transition to a decarbonised economy without paying attention to the immediate impacts on some segments of the population.

 Back in 1991, Harvard University professor Michael Porter wrote that a low-carbon future would cut costs and improve social welfare over time by encouraging innovation in clean energy technologies and increasing energy efficiency.
-But that’s a long-term goal.
+But that would be achieved in the long term.

 Source